korrel8r/korrel8r/README.md

 - **Events**: Kubernetes `Event` objects describe significant events in a cluster.
 - **Resources**: Not traditionally considered 'signals'; cluster resources have observable status and spec information, and are often the starting point for correlation.

-This project is an experimental *correlation engine* to automate the process of taking a "start" signal and producing a set of "goal" signals that are related to it.
+This project is an experimental *correlation engine* which applies a set of *rules* to a "start" signal, and produces a query for a set of related "goal" signals.
-The engine automatically follows relationships (expressed as Rules) to get to the goal.

 For example: Given an Alert, I want to see related Logs: